Read about our update schedules here.

 Patterns Anti-Patterns

-- BCP test plans are not refreshed at regular intervals
+- BCP test plans aren't refreshed at regular intervals.

 In your documentation:

-- A BCP exists containing: steps to continue processing or triage data if Salesforce becomes unavailable, a list of events that can trigger the use of the BCP, steps and intervals for BCP testing
+- A BCP exists containing steps to continue processing or triage data if Salesforce becomes unavailable, a list of events that trigger the use of the BCP, and steps and intervals for BCP testing.

-- Your BCP includes upstream and downstream systems and dependencies
+- The BCP includes upstream and downstream systems and dependencies.

 In your documentation:

-- A BCP does not exist, is incomplete, or includes only Salesforce
+- A BCP doesn't exist, isn't complete, or includes only Salesforce.

 In your test plans: